 - 12-18 drops liquid organic stevia (unprocessed)

-- 1/4 cup grass-fed butter cut into small pieces
+- 1/4 cup grass-fed butter cut into small pieces or melted coconut oil

 - Chop rhubarb into bite sized pieces.